getir-nodejs-bootcamp/getir-nodejs-bootcamp-graduation-project-erdemcemozer/README.md

 Application is running on 3000
 You are currently connected to your mongo database
 ```
+I implemented jest for local testing and supertest for endpoint testing.
 For testing on your local machine just run:

 ```bash